-Finally, we tie the existence results concerning consistent choice sets to the existence issue of policy programmes that satisfy the one-deviation property.
-By Theorem 5, we have shown that a terminating policy programme with the one-deviation property does exist, and that the set of outcomes that are implementable via any such programme is contained in the ultimate uncovered set.
+Finally, we tie the existence results concerning consistent choice sets to the existence issue of policy programs that satisfy the one-deviation property.
+By Theorem 5, we have shown that a terminating policy program with the one-deviation property does exist and that the set of outcomes that are implementable via any such program is contained in the ultimate uncovered set.

-Corollary 16 There is a terminating policy programme meeting the one-deviation property that implements outcomes in UQU.
-Moreover, UQU contains all outcomes that can be implemented via any terminating policy programme meeting the one-deviation property.
+COROLLARY 16.
+There is a terminating policy program that meets the one-deviation property that implements outcomes in UQU.
+Moreover, UQU contains all outcomes that can be implemented via any terminating policy program that meets the one-deviation property.

-Thus it is without loss of generality to focus on the ultimate quasi-uncovered set UQU if one is interested in the welfare consequences of dynamic political decision making.
+Thus, it is without loss of generality to focus on the ultimate quasi-uncovered set UQU if one is interested in the welfare consequences of dynamic political decision making.

-External stability, deep covering, and covering sets We now connect the quasi-uncovered set and its iterations to the deep uncovered set (Duggan, 2011) and to the covering set (Dutta, 1988).
+External stability, deep covering, and covering sets

+We now connect the quasi-uncovered set and its iterations to the deep uncovered set (Duggan 2013) and to the covering set (Dutta 1988).
 Given a subset B of X, we say that x deep covers y in B if

-$$R(x) \cap B \subseteq P(y) \cap B$$ and $x, y \in B$ .
+$$R(x) \cap B \subseteq P(y) \cap B$$ and $x, y \in B$.